-- A. A Fall Risk Assessment will be completed on admission, with every shift assessment, and upon patient transfer to another nursing unit in the electronic medical record.
-If down time occurs, NS549 should be used for documentation. - B. The "Post Fall Evaluation" assessment located in the Adult and Pediatric Systems Assessment in the electronic medical record should be completed.
-Document any pertinent clinical changes, nursing intervention, safety precautions, patient and family instructions, and date and time of physician notifications. - C. Document safety measures used to prevent harm to patients assessed at risk for falls. - D. A post fall huddle will also occur, involving staff on the unit where the fall occurred.
-This is a time for staff to discuss why the fall may have occurred and how the fall could have been prevented in order to promote patient safety. - VI.
+A. Fall Risk Assessment will be completed on admission in the electronic medical record, with every shift assessment, and upon patient transfer to another nursing unit.
+If down time occurs, NS549 should be used for documentation.

+- B. The "Post Fall Documentation" assessment in the electronic medical record should be completed.
+Document any pertinent clinical changes, nursing intervention, safety precautions, patient and family instructions, and date and time of physician notifications. - C. Document safety measures used to prevent harm to patients assessed at risk for falls. - VI.
 The outpatient setting, with the exception of outpatient surgical/procedural areas, will determine if fall prevention measures are necessary based on presentation, ongoing observation, and diagnosis of each patient.
-Prevention measures will be individualized to meet the needs of each patient.

-VII.
-JOHN D. ARCHBOLD MEMORIAL HOSPITAL, INC. (INCLUDING OPERATIONS D/B/A ARCHBOLD MEMORIAL, ARCHBOLD BROOKS, ARCHBOLD GRADY, ARCHBOLD MITCHELL, ARCHBOLD LIVING THOMASVILLE, ARCHBOLD LIVING CAMILLA, ARCHBOLD LIVING PELHAM, ARCHBOLD LIVING CAIRO) / ARCHBOLD FOUNDATION, INC./ ARCHBOLD MEDICAL GROUP, INC.

-A. As applicable
+Prevention measures will be individualized to meet the needs of each patient. - VII JOHN D. ARCHBOLD MEMORIAL HOSPITAL, INC. (INCLUDING OPERATIONS D/B/A BROOKS COUNTY HOSPITAL, GRADY GENERAL HOSPITAL, MITCHELL COUNTY HOSPITAL, GLENN MOR NURSING HOME, MITCHELL CONVALESCENT CENTER, PELHAM PARKWAY NURSING HOME)/ ARCHBOLD FOUNDATION, INC./ ARCHBOLD HEALTH SERVICES, INC./ ARCHBOLD MEDICAL ENTERPRISES, INC./ARCHBOLD MEDICAL GROUP, INC. - A. As applicable